Find Trade Colleges

 • Office Machine Embossograph Operator

-There were about 59,900 jobs for Office Machine Operator in 2016 (in the United States).
+In 2016, there was an estimated number of 59,900 jobs in the United States for Office Machine Operator.
 There is little to no growth in job opportunities for Office Machine Operator.
-Due to new job openings and attrition, there will be an average of 5,100 job openings in this field each year.
+The BLS estimates 5,100 yearly job openings in this field.

 undefined